-In our Qred score, like many other banks and lenders, we view limited companies as a positive.
-They have a share capital and there are usually several people in the company.
-You can also add someone to personally vouch for you when you apply for the loan.
+In our Qred Score, like many other banks and lenders, we assess limited liability companies as something positive.
+You have entered with a share capital and there are usually several people in the company.
+You can also add someone who acts as a personal guarantor with the applicant for the loan.
 This is called a guarantor and our requirements for a personal guarantor are:

 Payment defaults do not stop us from issuing a loan, but they can be a barrier.
 You may be offered a lower amount at a slightly higher price before you have made any payments.

 As a start-up sole trader (SE), it can be difficult to find the right type of finance.
 Often you have a slightly smaller business that is seasonal or sensitive in other ways.
 Banks have traditionally found it difficult to offer lower-rate loans to sole traders.
 It has simply not been profitable enough.
 We at Qred think this is wrong and want to help the smallest and start-ups with finance.
 We do this by offering smaller loans and in this way we get to know each other and can increase the loan in the long run.

 Another option is to use our .
 This saves you from private expenses and complicated bookkeeping.
 Everything is collected on one invoice, which is perfect for everyday expenses and purchases.

 As with any other loan issued by Qred, it is advantageous if you can get one or two more people to act as personal guarantors for the loan.
 In other words, you are personally liable for the loan.
 If you and the other person are in good financial shape, this will usually make it easier to pay both the amount of the loan and the fee for the loan.

 That said, Qred can help all types of companies with financing.
 We very much welcome the fact that there are two people sharing the responsibility between a limited partner and a general partner.